GenericMappingTools/gmt/doc/rst/source/grdblend.rst

 *blendfile*
     ASCII file with one record per grid file to include in the blend.
-    Each record must contain three items, separated by spaces or tabs: the gridfile name, the **-R**-setting for the interior region, and the relative weight *wr*.
+    Each record may contain up to three items, separated by spaces or tabs: the gridfile name (required), the **-R**-setting for the interior region (optional), and the relative weight *wr* (optional).
 In the combined weighting scheme, this grid will be given zero weight outside its domain, weight = *wr* inside the interior region, and a 2-D cosine-tapered weight between those end-members in the boundary strip.
 However, if a negative *wr* is given then the sense of tapering is inverted (i.e., zero weight inside its domain).
-If the inner region should instead exactly match the grid region then specify a - instead of the **-R**-setting.
-    Finally, if only a gridfile name is found we will use the grid domain as inner region and set weight to 1.
-If the ASCII file is not given **grdblend** will read standard input.
-Alternatively, if you have more than one grid file to blend and you wish (a) all input grids to have the same `weight (1) <weight.html>`_ and (b) all grids should use their region as the interior region, then you may simply list all the grids on the command line instead of providing a *blendfile*.
+If the inner region should instead exactly match the grid region then specify a - instead of the **-R**-setting, or leave it off entirely.
+Likewise, if a weight *wr* is not specified we default to a weight of 1.
+If the ASCII *blendfile* file is not given **grdblend** will read standard input.
+Alternatively, if you have more than one grid file to blend and you wish (a) all input grids to have the same `weight (1) <weight.html>`_ and (b) all grids should use their actual region as the interior region, then you may simply list all the grids on the command line instead of providing a *blendfile*.
 You must specify at least 2 input grids for this mechanism to work.
-Any grid that is not coregistered with the desired output layout implied by **-R**, **-I** (and **-r**) will first be resampled via **grdsample**.
+Any grid that is not co-registered with the desired output layout implied by **-R**, **-I** (and **-r**) will first be resampled via **grdsample**.
 Also, grids that are not in netCDF or native binary format will first be reformatted via